 As this first one may -hopefully- come as no surprise to you, sending email campaigns without an opt-in, will definitely not grow your engagement.
-The best way to go about e-mail acquisition is by using an active opt-in.
+The way to go about e-mail acquisition is by using an active opt-in.
 So, let your users click the empty box next to a call to action (CTA) like “Allow us to update you via our newsletter.”
-The other option, which is offering a passive opt-in (where the box is already checked), is still better than no opt-in.
-Keep in mind that a more active opt-in leads to more engaging recipients.
-This will lead to higher deliverability.
+Even better would be a double opt-in, to comply with GDPR requirements.
+A passive opt-in (where the box is already checked), is no longer allowed due to the GDPR.
+But that shouldn't be a problem for marketers as an active opt-in leads to more engaging recipients and higher deliverability.

 When it comes to the content of your email, our advice is not to limit the content solely to images.
 Mail providers scan emails on spam.
 If the mail contains too many images, the provider can’t scan the content.
-Therefore, the mail will be labelled as riskier, as a result the email may not reach your receiver’s inbox.
+Therefore, the mail will be labeled as riskier, as a result, the email may not reach your receiver’s inbox.
 Also, mailbox providers often only preview the text, so make sure your message is covered by words.
-The best results are achieved when using mostly text, few call to actions (2-5) and a message that holds value to the receiver.
+The best results are achieved when using mostly text, few call to actions (2-5), and a message that holds value to the receiver.

 Though it might not seem like it, the unsubscribe button is another opportunity to improve your engagement percentage and decrease your spam reports.
 When people are looking for a way to unsubscribe but can’t find this, they are most likely to hit ‘report as spam’.
 Which is disastrous for your reputation.
 Therefore, don’t hide the button but show it in the footer of each sent mail.
 Also, mention why the user is receiving this mail, as that might clear the need to unsubscribe.
 Moreover, when sending a welcome mail when someone first subscribes to your mailing list, you might want to consider providing an unsubscribe option in a prominent position.
 This way you’ll make sure all receivers of your campaigns are engaging with your mail, leading to higher engagement with your brand and product.